 As you probably have noticed, the {CONTROL} key used in conjunction with other keys gives the Atari Home Computer many additional editing features.
-Some have already been mentioned, and although several others do exist, we will only discuss two more [CONTROL] features If you have written a very long program and want here. to check various parts of the listing, you can stop the listing by pressing the {BREAK} key.
+Some have already been mentioned, And although several others do exist, we will only discuss two more {CONTROL} features here.
+If you have written a very long program and want to check various parts of the listing, you can stop the listing by pressing the {BREAK} key.
 Although effective, this method is somewhat hit and miss.
-Bv pressing [CTRL] key and [1] you can freeze the listing of a program.
-When you type [CTRL] and [1] again, the listing will continue. {CTRL} and {1} allows you to review a program listing at your own pace.
+By pressing {CTRL} key and {1} you can freeze the listing of a program.
+When you type {CTRL} and (I) again, the listing will continue. {CTRL} and (I) allows you to review a program listing at your own pace.